Your Disease Risk

 Your Disease Risk is a publicly available health risk assessment tool on the Internet.
-Launched in early 2000 and continually updated, the site offers risk assessments for twelve different cancers and four other important chronic diseases: heart disease, stroke, diabetes, and osteoporosis.
+Launched in early 2000 and continually updated, the site offers risk assessments for twelve different cancers and five other important chronic diseases: heart disease, stroke, diabetes, chronic obstructive pulmonary disease, and osteoporosis.

 The site began in 1998 as a pen and paper questionnaire called the Harvard Cancer Risk Index.
 In January 2000, The Harvard Cancer Risk Index developed into an online assessment and was renamed Your Cancer Risk, and offered assessments for four cancers: breast, colon, lung, and prostate.
 Six months later, eight additional cancers were added.

 In 2004, the site was renamed Your Disease Risk to reflect the addition of four further conditions: heart disease, stroke, diabetes, and osteoporosis.
 Since many common chronic diseases share risk factors, the renaming promoted the importance of a healthy lifestyle to lowering disease risks.

 In 2007, the site moved to the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.

 In 2012, researchers released a related iPad app, called Zuum, that offers customized advice for healthier living based on an individual's diet, exercise and other habits.
+The Zuum app was discontinued in January 2022.

 In December 2018, the site was re-designed to work across multiple screen sizes - from smartphone to desktop - and a new "Snapshot" tool was added, which provides a quick estimate of 6 diseases from one brief questionnaire.